MellowMarsh/Maps-React/README.md

 ## Attributions:

-* Ryan Waite walkthrough:
+* Thank you Project Coach Ryan Waite for the tutorial: https://youtu.be/acJHkd6K5kI
-  https://youtu.be/acJHkd6K5kI
+* Thank you Elharony for the tutorials: Udacity | Neighborhood Map Walkthrough- https://youtu.be/ywdxLNjhBYw,                   https://youtu.be/W5LhLZqj76s, https://youtu.be/dAhMIF0fNpo, https://youtu.be/nDJ00zO9X2U, https://youtu.be/_1RjbT5dIeM

-* Thank you Project Coach Doug Brown for the step-by-step walkthrough.
-Webinar: Neighborhood Map (P7) Oct-27 with @Doug Brown   [Project Coach] - YouTube https://youtu.be/NVAVLCJwAAo /fend-maps-using-marker (goes with Oct-27 webinar) by @Doug Brown       Project Coach - GitHub https://github.com/thefinitemonkey/fend-maps-using-marker
+* Thank you Project Coach Doug Brown for the step-by-step walkthrough to complete this project.
+Webinar: Neighborhood Map (P7)   Oct-27 with @Doug Brown [Project Coach] - YouTube https://youtu.be/NVAVLCJwAAo